 Veganism for health

 Vegan food, with its densely packed nutrients and fibre, and lack of cholesterol, is extremely healthy.
 Adopting a vegan diet improves health, and even allows people to wean themselves off prescription medications.
 Medical research indicates that lifelong vegetarians and vegans visit hospitals 22% less often than meat eaters.
-Furthermore, that once admitted to a hospital, human herbivores spend a shorter time there than their meat eating counterparts.
+Furthermore, once admitted, human herbivores spend a shorter time at the hospital than their meat eating counterparts.

 Too much protein